lydiamavin/rag-chatbot/README.md

    streamlit run app/streamlit_app.py
    ```

-2. Open your browser to the provided URL (usually `http://localhost:8501`).
+2. Open your browser to the provided URL.

 3. In the sidebar:
    - Upload one or more PDF files.